Sonia-96/MyStudyNotes/Java&Web/Web.md

 # 7 Threads

-CORS Error (Cross-Origin Resource Sharing): If the browser already get js file from a server, then send request to another server, then you'll encounter this error.
+CORS Error (Cross-Origin Resource Sharing): If the browser already gets .js file from a server, then send request to another server, then you'll encounter this error.

 ## Processes vs. Threads

 1. A **process** is a running program:
    - `ps -def | more`
    - `ps -def | grep ssh`
+   - kill the program: `kill <processId>`
 2. A single program, in order to do multiple things at the same time, can use multiple **threads**
 3. **Concurrency**: running multiple threads at the same time (also called Parallelism)
    - e.g., while a program is running, we can still deal with UI